Auto2ML/FunesServer/README.md

+# DISCLAIMER
-# DISCLAIMER: This code is experimental and work in progress.
+## This code is experimental and work in progress.
 It is a great tool to learn and should be regarded as that.
 You will find bugs and things that don't work.
-# Most of the code was written by different versions of Claude (Sonnet 3.5, 3.7 and Opus 4), closely supervised by me.
+## Most of the code was written by different versions of Claude (Sonnet 3.5, 3.7 and Opus 4), closely supervised by me.
 This was part of the learning journey too.

 # Funes: Enhanced LLM Memory System with RAG Pipeline